 In principle, most references will at least include the following elements:

 |Who wrote or created it?
-This might be an author, journalist, artist or institution.||When was it published, put online or released?||What is it called?||Where did you find it?
-This might be a journal issue, book or web address.|
+This might be an author, journalist, artist or institution||When was it published, put online or released?||What is it called?||Where did you find it?
+This might be a journal issue, book or web address|

-- photocopy the inside pages of books you access
+- Photocopy the inside pages of books you access

-- keep a list or spreadsheet
+- Keep a list or spreadsheet

 - Be consistent in the way you format your references.
 For example, if you choose to indicate page numbers with ‘pg.’, ensure you do so throughout

-- For some types of sources, particualrly those online, you may not find a template to follow in your in style guide.
+- For some types of sources, particularly those online, you may not find a template to follow in your style guide.
 Adapting a template for a similar source will often suffice; the key is to include all the relevant details you can so that the source can be located by the reader and to be consistent

 - If you make direct references to your sources, or include a quotation, you will normally be expected to include a page reference.
-Make sure you note these as you go along
+Make sure you always note these as you go along

 - Check which style(s) your department or supervisor is happy for you to use before you proceed

 For help with referencing, you can contact your Academic Support Librarian, subject specialist support for all your information needs, email us at: academicsupport at warwick dot ac dot uk.
 Alternatively you can ask your supervisor or tutor for help.